 should never share your FSA ID.
 For more information about the FSA ID, please visit: StudentAid.gov/fsaid.

-The FAFSA form serves as your application for federal, state and institutional financial aid funding.
-The FAFSA can be completed online, making the process quick and easy.
-You can complete a FAFSA or check on the status of a completed FAFSA at: www.fafsa.ed.gov.
+The FAFSA serves as your application for federal, state and institutional financial aid funding.
+Begin your FAFSA at: www.fafsa.ed.gov.

-You can use your PIN number from step one to sign your FAFSA form.
 You will be asked to indicate the school code of the college or university that you will be attending.
-Cardinal Stritch University's school code is 003837.
+The Cardinal Stritch University school code is 003837.